 To establish how deeply MMT interfered with their everyday lives, participants were asked a series of questions such as “When talking to someone face-to-face, how often do you feel the urge to check your phone for unread messages, notifications?” and “How often does your multimedia use interfere with your homework or work?”

-“Those participants who reported more frequent MMT behaviours also tended to weigh more and have higher percent body fat,” said the paper’s lead author Richard Lopez, a postdoctoral research fellow at Rice.
+“Those participants who reported more frequent MMT behaviors also tended to weigh more and have higher percent body fat,” said the paper’s lead author Richard Lopez, a postdoctoral research fellow at Rice.

 The high media multitaskers — who also had higher BMIs and more body fat — showed increased activity in brain regions that process food temptations.

-“Specifically, high media multitaskers showed an imbalance of brain activity characterised by more reward-related activity, and less activity in brain regions that support successful self-control,” Lopez explained.
+“Specifically, high media multitaskers showed an imbalance of brain activity characterized by more reward-related activity, and less activity in brain regions that support successful self-control,” Lopez explained.

 The study, published in journal Brain Imaging and Behavior, is correlational — so it identifies a link between MMT and the brain’s responses to food, but further research is needed to confirm that the former directly influences the latter (or vice versa).

 “If it is in fact true that MMT changes brain responses, it could be that repeated task switching behaviors alter our attentional ‘spotlight’ so it picks up on more peripheral cues — including tempting food cues — in our environment,” Lopez said.

 He added that splitting attention between an increasing number of cues is a known threat to self-control that undermines the ability to resist temptations.

 Conclusion: Find more time for yourself, put down your smartphone while you are eating or doing some physical activity.